 Snakes prefer cool, damp areas, so do what you can to eliminate water sources on your property.
 Address drainage issues; trim your shrubs to get them up off the ground; rake up the remains of last year's leaves; and remove all sources of standing water, including birdbaths and slow-draining flower pots.
 Anything you can do to dry up your yard and bring in more sunlight will help to send snakes on their way.

 Seal Your Home

 Keep snakes out of your home by inspecting the exterior for possible entry points every spring and fall.
-Snakes are good at fitting into tight spots, so even a tiny gap under a door or around a window could be a vulnerability.
-Drains and vents are another potential entry point, so make sure all HVAC, dryer, bathroom and gas /vents are covered with screen.
-This will also help to keep birds and mice out of your home, so it's an all-round good measure to take.
+Snakes are good at fitting into tight spots so even a tiny gap under a door or around a window could be a vulnerability.
+Drains and vents are another potential entry point, so make sure all HVAC, dryer, bathroom and gas vents are covered with screens.
+This will also help to keep birds and mice out of your home, so it's an all-around good measure to take.
 Sometimes snakes venture indoors to prey upon house pests.
 If you have a problem with mice, clearing it up could help with your snake problem, too.

 07 of 07